zargovv/discore.js/README.md

     // but runs only if Permission Level test is not passed.
   }

+  cdRun(message, args) {
+    // Same as run
+    // but runs only if user has active cooldown.
+  }

   init() {
     // Optional method.
 Runs on 'ready'
     // event so you are able to use discord